 United States regulators have established an LCR that requires certain banking organizations, including BNY Mellon, to maintain a minimum amount of unencumbered high quality liquid assets ("HQLA") sufficient to withstand the net cash outflow under a hypothetical standardized acute liquidity stress scenario for a 30-day time horizon.
-The eligible HQLA amount is the numerator and the total net cash outflow amount is the denominator of the LCR.
-The LCR caps cash inflows at 75% of cash outflows and requires an add-on calculation to address potential maturity mismatches between outflows and inflows.
+The eligible HOLA amount is the numerator and the total net cash outflow amount is the denominator of the LCR.
+The LCR caps cash inflows at 75% of cash outflows and requires an add-on calculation based on the difference between the net cumulative outflow amounts on the peak day and the last day of the 30-day period to address potential maturity mismatches between outflows and inflows.
 The U.S. regulators have affirmed the principle that HQLA is expected to be available for use to address liquidity needs in a time of stress.

-The U.S. LCR rule became fully phased-in on Jan.
-1, 2017 and requires BNY Mellon and each of our affected domestic bank subsidiaries to meet an LCR of at least 100%.
-The LCR of BNY Mellon and each of our affected domestic bank subsidiaries was compliant with the U.S. LCR requirements for the third quarter of 2017.
+The U.S. LCR rule became fully phased-in on January 1, 2017 and requires BNY Mellon and each of our affected domestic bank subsidiaries to meet an LCR of at least 100%.
+The LCR of BNY Mellon and each of our affected domestic bank subsidiaries was compliant with the U.S. LCR requirements for the fourth quarter of 2017.